ut-amrl/codebotler/gpt_prompt.md

 Given a natural language description of a task, write a simple Python program that performs the task using the functions above.
-Do not use any functions other than built-in Python functions and the above.
+Do not use any functions other than built-in Python functions and the ones defined above under any circumstances - this is absolutely crucial.
 Loops and conditionals must have the appropriate tab spaces.
 Here are some examples:

 Example 1:
 Task: "Go to Arjun's office, ask him if he is ready to head out, and come back and tell me what he said"